ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 Please refer [**wiki**](Security) for more details.
 ### 8.8 Core Data Management [**[↑]**](#table-of-content)
+ID Repository module contains the golden record of Identity for an Individual.
+Once new/update packets are processed by Registration Processor, the Identity details of an Individual are added/updated in ID Repository.
+The Identity information available in ID Repository is then used by ID Authentication to authenticate an Individual.

+This module exposes few REST APIs which can be used to create/update/retrieve Identity of an Individual.
+Please refer [**wiki**](ID-Repository-API) for more details.

 ### 8.9 Test Rig Design [**[↑]**](#table-of-content)
 Test Rig represents a one click automation to build, deploy and test a software module.
 Successful execution of test rig would ascertain complete setup of the MOSIP platform.